kosli-dev/loan-calculator/README.md

 Pre-requisites: You will need an account on Merkely, Dockerhub and Github.

 1. Fork this repo so you can follow along.
-2. Change the `owner` in [the Merkleypipe pipeline definition](Merkelypipe.json#L3) to the name of your user or team in the Merkely platform.
+2. Change `MERKELY_OWNER` in [Merkley.env](Merkely.env#L1) to the name of your user or team in the Merkely platform.
-3. Also, change the values for `description` and `name` in [Merkelypipe.json](Merkelypipe.json).
+3. Change `MERKELY_PIPELINE` in [Merkley.env](Merkely.env#L2) to the name of your pipeline in the Merkely platform.
 Name should not contain whitespace.
 4. Add the secrets below in your github repository settings.

 | SECRET NAME | NOTES |